Litter box: Alternatives

 Instead of using a litter box, it is possible to train cats and dogs to use a toilet.
 Doing so significantly reduces waste, but for cats it goes against their instinct of burying waste.
 Combined with the requirement of jumping up onto the toilet, cats may find using a toilet stressful.
 In addition, excrement-based symptoms of medical problems are less likely to be spotted.
 There is also a higher likelihood of conflict with human use of toilets.

 Another option for animals to relieve themselves indoors is to use an absorbent potty pad, also known as a puppy pad.

-The final option is to train your cat or dog to relieve themselves outside.
-If you have an outside area or yard you can easily train you cat to go outside.
-This will be their natural instincts but for a dog it can be more challenging.
+The final option is to train a cat or dog to relieve themselves outside.
+Given a yard or outside area, a cat can be easily trained to go outside.
+This aligns with a cat's natural instincts, but for a dog it may be more challenging.